February 17, 2012

 Violent Crime: Details from the Leaside Crime Report

 While there is a low rate of crime against people in Leaside, there have been some cases of violence on Leaside streets.

 Last year, several students were robbed near a Leaside school by two young men.
 About 11 students were robbed by the two men who were carrying replica handguns and demanding the victims’ possessions.
 A similar robbery took place earlier this year.Two teenage suspects robbed two 12-year-olds of their cell phones and other items.
 It was reported that one man may have had a gun.
 The crime took place at about 4:00 in the afternoon.
 These crimes are similar to a rash of robberies that occurred in the area in 2009.

 Also in 2009, a series of SUVs were stolen from driveways in the area.
 The sophisticated thefts were suspected to be linked to organized crime.
 The vehicles were stolen directly from driveways in Leaside, near Bayview and Eglinton.
 At least six Toyota SUVs were stolen.
 Criminals likely used laptop computers to crack the vehicles keyless entry codes in order to steal them without being noticed.
 All of the cars were parked in the driveways of Leaside homes and locked securely, but that didn’t prevent them from being stolen.

 Keeping the vehicles in locked garages that are secured by alarm systems would likely have stopped the crimes from occurring.
 Adequate lightning that draws attention to vehicles and makes them easier to spot makes it more difficult for criminals to work unnoticed.
 This is especially important for homeowners who do not have garages or are unable to park their cars inside them.

-Our Leaside crime report is part of our series of Toronto crime reports.
+This Leaside Crime Report is part of our series of Toronto Crime Reports.